 Programs begin at 5:30 pm with 45 minutes of lively networking activity including hors d’oeuvres.
 The speaker program begins at 6:15 pm and is followed by an audience question and answers session.
 All programs conclude at 7:00 pm.

-There are chapters in Laramie, Sheridan, and Gillette.
+There are chapters in Laramie, Sheridan, Gillette, and Casper.

 The qualities of a successful e2e speaker are listed on our speaker submission page.

 One-on-one business counseling is offered through the WTBC staff and is focused on sales and marketing, organizational structure, financial and information systems, and ongoing strategic planning.
 Early stage, high-growth companies will advance through predictable stages of business development.
 The WTBC can help businesses grow larger and faster than they would otherwise by helping the client understand the demands and achieve the goals of each stage.
 By striving to be business process experts rather than business sector experts, the WTBC can provide value to all types of companies regardless of their sector focus.
 The WTBC counseling differs depending on the client's stage of development.

 At this time outreach counseling is a free service because it is currently being sponsored by an EDA University Center Grant.

 Yes, video conferencing is available, as well as Skype and FaceTime.